SAP-samples/kyma-runtime-extension-samples/kyma-access-auth0-as-idp/README.md

 2. Select `Protocol` as `OpenID Connect`.
 3. In **Open ID Configuration**, provide the URI for the Kyma Dashboard <https://dashboard.kyma.cloud.sap/>.
 Additionally, add a local URI <http://localhost:8000>.
 This will be used for `kubectl` access.

-   >Note: If your localhost 8000 port is already bound, provide another port.
-Then you will need to adjust your Kubeconfig accordingly.
+   >Note: If your localhost 8000 port is already bound, provide another port and adjust your Kubeconfig accordingly.

    ![ias-openid-config](assets/ias-openid-config.png)

 ### Provision or update Kyma runtime

 While provisioning the Kyma runtime, provide the oidc details among other parameters.
-Use the similar configuration if you are updating the Kyma runtime.
+Use a similar configuration if you are updating the Kyma runtime.

 ```json
 {